Remove Cigarette Odor from Car

 4. Use Odor-Eliminating Sprays and Air Purifiers

-• Install a car air purifier with a HEPA filter to remove smoke particles from the air.
+• Install a car air purifier with a HEPA filter to continuously remove smoke particles from the air.

-5. Clean and Replace Cabin Air Filter
+5. Clean and Replace the Cabin Air Filter

 6. Sun-Dry the Car